tusktenon/hyperskill-java-projects/README.md

 All the of projects so far are CLI applications, and can be started by running `gradle run --console=plain` from the project's root folder.

+*A note on code style.* I have a slight preference for Google Java Style over Oracle Java Conventions, and used the former for my first four projects (Cinema Room Manager, Coffee Machine Simulator, Simple Tic-Tac-Toe, and Tic-Tac-Toe with AI).
+I switched to Oracle style for the remaining projects, to be consistent with Hyperskill.

 ## Easy Projects

 - [Cinema Room Manager](https://hyperskill.org/projects/133)